galaxyproject/training-material/topics/proteomics/tutorials/encyclopedia/tutorial.md

 >
 >    > ### {% icon comment %} Comment
 >    >
->    > For this workflow, msconvert requires that the raw datasets be in a dataset collection.
+>    > For this workflow, msconvert uses a raw dataset collection and generates a mzML dataset collection as an output.
+SearchToLib and EncyclopeDIA require that the GPF and Experimental DIA mzML file-types be in dataset collections.
 >    {: .comment}
 >
 {: .hands_on}